 - Master of Arts (Honours) Economics with German (With Integrated Year Abroad) - UCAS code L1RF

 - Master of Arts (Honours) Economics with German - UCAS code L1R2

 "With" degrees taken with German are also available 'With Integrated Year Abroad'.

 Modern Languages graduates have an extremely good record of employment after graduating, not only in all sectors that require advanced language skills but also in professional environments that demand good communication and analytical skills.

-specialise in translation and interpreting services, in language teaching or other sector-specific careers
+- specialise in translation and interpreting services, in language teaching, journalism or other sector-specific careers

-join international institutions and enterprises, working in international development departments, human resources, administration, media and communication jobs
+- join international institutions, charities and enterprises, working in international development departments, human resources, administration, media and communication jobs

 The Careers Centre offers one-to-one advice to all students as well as a programme of events to assist students to build their employability skills.

 Join us for one of our information events where you can find out about different levels of study and specific courses we run.
 There are also sessions available for parents and college counsellors.